5l1v3r1/jdacs4c-pilot1/jason/README.md

 # Run the synergy prediction program

 As mentioned above, the `predict_synergy` program uses MPI to train and test random forest-based predictive models of drug pair synergy.
-This requires running the program via the `mpirun` command that is included in all MPI distributions (some cluster scheduling systems may have other ways of launching MPI-based programs).
+This requires running the program via the `mpirun` command that is included in all MPI distributions (however, some cluster scheduling systems may have other ways of launching MPI-based programs).

 Running the `./predict_synergy` program with out any command line arguments lists all of the valid command line options: